Inductive limits of projective C*-algebras: Trivial shape

 \section{Trivial shape}

-In this section we study \Cs{s} that are shape equivalent to the zero \Cs{} $0$.
-Such algebras are said to have \termDef{trivial shape}.
-We will show in \ref{prop:S04:TFAE-trivSh} that having trivial shape is equivalent to several other natural conditions, most importantly to being an inductive limit of projective \Cs{s}.
-One may assume that the connecting morphisms are surjective, see \ref{prop:S04:change_connecting_mor_surj}.
+In this section we study \ca{s} that are shape equivalent to the zero \ca{}.
+Such algebras are said to have \emph{trivial shape}.
+In \autoref{prop:S04:TFAE-trivSh}, we show that having trivial shape is equivalent to several other natural conditions, most importantly to being an inductive limit of projective \ca{s}.
+One may further obtain that the connecting morphisms in such an inductive limit are surjective, see \autoref{prop:S04:change_connecting_mor_surj}.